Best current cameras: which one should you choose?

 Panasonic Lumix L10

-The Panasonic Lumix L10 follows the spirit of the previous LX100 series, with a Four Thirds type sensor and a bright 24-75mm equivalent zoom lens.
-It is designed as a serious compact camera for travel, everyday photography and hybrid photo/video use.
-Its main advantage is the combination of a relatively large sensor, a useful zoom range and a fast aperture in a compact body.
+The Panasonic Lumix L10 follows the spirit of the previous LX100 series, with a Micro Four Thirds-type sensor and a bright 24-75mm equivalent zoom lens.
+It is designed as a serious compact camera for travel, everyday photography, and hybrid photo/video use.
+Its main advantage is the combination of a relatively large sensor, a useful zoom range, and a fast aperture in a compact body.
 If availability is good, it could become one of the most interesting premium compact cameras in this price range.

 Mirrorless cameras